hambosto/sweetbyte/README.md

     A --> C
     B --> C

-    C --> D
+    C --> E
-    D --> E
+    E --> D

-    E --> F
+    D --> F
-    E --> G
+    D --> G
-    E --> H
+    D --> H
-    E --> I
+    D --> I
-    E --> J
+    D --> J
-    E --> K
+    D --> K

     C --> L
     B --> M
-    D --> N
+    E --> N
     C --> O
     D --> P
 ```

 - **User Interfaces:** The `cli` and `interactive` packages provide two distinct ways for users to interact with the application.
-Both interfaces are built on top of the `operations` package, which contains the high-level logic for encrypting and decrypting files.
+Both interfaces are built on top of the `operations` package.
-- **Core Logic:** The `operations`, `processor`, and `streaming` packages form the core of the application.
-The `operations` package orchestrates the overall workflow, the `processor` package manages the processing pipeline, and the `streaming` package handles the concurrent, chunk-based file processing.
+- **Core Logic:** The `operations`, `streaming`, and `processor` packages form the core of the application.
+The `operations` package orchestrates the high-level workflow, the `streaming` package handles concurrent, chunk-based file processing, and the `processor` package applies the full cryptographic pipeline to each individual data chunk.
-- **Cryptographic & Data Processing:** This layer contains the packages that implement the cryptographic and data processing operations.
+- **Cryptographic & Data Processing:** This layer contains the packages that implement the cryptographic and data processing primitives.
 These packages are responsible for encryption, key derivation, header serialization, compression, error correction, and padding.
+They are primarily consumed by the `processor` package.
 - **Utilities & Support:** This layer provides a set of utility and support packages that are used throughout the application.
 These packages handle file management, UI components, configuration, error handling, and other miscellaneous tasks.

 ## 📦 File Format